tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 * __Augmentation__
   * __Increase total number of images__, so that the model has more training examples to learn from.
   * __Create an equal distribution of images__ (i.e., same number of images per class) so that the model has a sufficient number of training examples in each class.
-I initially tested models on sets of 3k and 5k images per class, and found that models performed better with more images.
+I initially tested models on sets of 4k images per class, and found that models performed better with more images.
 I ultimately generated a set of 6k images per class for the final model.
   * __Apply affine transformations__.
 Used to generate images with various sets of perturbations.
 Specifically: rotation, shift, shearing, and zoom.
 But, I decided _not_ to apply horizontal/vertical flipping as this didn't seem pertinent to real-life use cases.
   * __Apply ZCA whitening__ to accentuate edges.
   * __Apply color transformations__
-    * _Color channel shifts_ -- This was done to create slight color derivations, to prevent the model from overfitting specific color shades.
+    * _Color channel shifts_ -- This was done to create slight color derivations to help prevent the model from overfitting on specific color shades.
 This intuitively seemed like a better strategy than grayscaling.
     * _Grayscaling_ -- This was performed separately _after_ all of the above transformations.
 Due to the high darkness and low contrast issues, applying grayscale before the other transformations didn't make sense.
-It would only make them worse.
-I decided to test the grayscale versions as a separate data set to see if it boosted performance (spoiler aleart: it didn't).
+It would only make the contrast issue worse.
+So, I decided to test the grayscale versions as a separate data set to see if it boosted performance (spoiler aleart: it didn't).

-Here is the snippet of code that takes the already normalized images (with contrast enhanced) and applies the transformations listed above.
+Here is the snippet of code that takes the already normalized images (with contrast enhanced) and applies the other transformations listed above.
 It outputs a new training set with 6k images per class, including the set of normalized training images.

 [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L285)